P-p-H-d/mlib/README.md

 It also adds the needed macro for handling the oplist.
 As a consequence, it is needed by all other header files.

-Some macros are using recursivity to work.
+Some macros are using recursion to work.
 This is not an easy feat to do as it needs some tricks to work (see reference).
 This still work well with only one major limitation: it can not be chained.
-For example, if MACRO is a macro implementing recursivity, then MACRO(MACRO()) won't work.
+For example, if MACRO is a macro implementing recursion, then MACRO(MACRO()) won't work.